dougalderman/address-book/README.md

 ## Brief Description

-This project calls the API https://randomuser.me/ to get a list of CONTACT_NUMBER people to populate an address book.
+This project calls the API https://randomuser.me/ to get a list of people to populate an address book.
 The main screen lists the names and thumbnail photos.
 When the user clicks on a person, a detail page is shown with additional information returned from the API call, including photo, gender, phone number, email address, and postal address.

 ## Engineering Details